-Parties will be given advance notice of the cases to be reviewed which will normally be notified by email via the Law Society and Bar Library.
-When requested to do so, representatives should complete Form FCI1 collaboratively, and lodge it by email with the relevant6 Court Office by the specified date, and no later than 5 working days in advance of the date listed where no return by date is indicated.
+Parties will be given advance notice of the cases to be reviewed which will normally be issued by emailing lists via the Law Society, Bar Library, and other representative bodies involved.
+Representatives should complete Form FCI1 collaboratively, and in full, for each case notified and lodge it by email with the relevant Court Office by the specified return date.
+Where no return by date is indicated, for example if the parties are requesting a review, the form should be lodged no later than 5 working days in advance of the proposed listing date.
 Unrepresented parties / Litigants in Person will be notified by the court office, and may be requested to complete Form LIPCI1.
-Where a hearing is requested, the parties will suggest the means by which they will engage with the court, to inform the judge's determination.
+Where a hearing is requested, the parties will suggest the means by which they will engage with the court to inform the judge's determination.

-6 See high level Guidance for all Courts for details of court offices dealing with consolidated business
+&lt;sup>5 See high level Guidance for all Courts for details of court offices dealing with consolidated business